henron1/PureReactState/README.md

 What will the counter be incremented to after using this syntax?
 Answer: 3

-The reason why is because in Javascript we can merge objects, but no functions (before you yell at me we're not getting into composition).
+The reason why is because in Javascript we can merge objects, but not functions (before you yell at me we're not getting into composition).